EtienneDuv/backend-exercise-2023/README.md

 When dev api is running (port 3000), `npm run codegen` generates the types from exposed graphQL schema.

-These generated types (`src/generated/types.ts`) are used to type args in all queries/mutations.
+These generated types (`src/generated/types.ts`) are used to type arguments of all resolvers.

 # Run and try api